Our animal lawyers get asked this question A LOT. The short answer is, NO.

 Under the FHA, a landlord is legally allowed to ask "what task is Dog A trained to perform?"
 AND "what task is Dog B trained to perform?"
 If there is no difference between the functions, then only one dog can really be considered an ESA and it would be up to the dog-owner to decide which one is the ESA and which one is the pet.
 A letter from a doctor or therapist that does not specify what EACH dog is capable of performing relative to the emotional disability is not sufficient under the FHA.
 The ESA designation was not designed for people to get out paying pet rent or other covenants.

-If you are a landlord or tenant and need help with an ESA situation, or want to make sure you are in compliance with the FHA, give us a call and we would be happy to help!
+If you are a landlord or tenant and need help with an ESA situation, or want to make sure you are in compliance with the FHA, give our experienced Denver animal lawyers a call at 303-623-4000 and we would be happy to help!